socotecio/django-socio-grpc/docs/settings.rst

 DEFAULT_MESSAGE_NAME_CONSTRUCTOR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Variable that indicate the class used to generate the name of the proto messages.
-Default is :func:`MessageNameConstructor <django_socio_grpc.protobuf.message_name_constructor.MessageNameConstructor>`.
+Default is :func:`DefaultMessageNameConstructor <django_socio_grpc.protobuf.message_name_constructor.DefaultMessageNameConstructor>`.

-For more informations see :ref:`the specific associated documentation <proto-generation-message-name-constructor>`
+For more informations see :ref:`the documentation <proto-generation-message-name-constructor>`

 .. code-block:: python

-  "DEFAULT_MESSAGE_NAME_CONSTRUCTOR": "django_socio_grpc.protobuf.message_name_constructor.MessageNameConstructor"
+  "DEFAULT_MESSAGE_NAME_CONSTRUCTOR": "django_socio_grpc.protobuf.message_name_constructor.DefaultMessageNameConstructor"

 .. _settings-default-generation-plugin: